fendy3002/qz-webform/wiki/template.md

 * fullcolumn
 * column

+An example template using bootstrap 5 can be seen at [template.tsx](../examples/react/template.tsx).

 ## Mandatory props for layouting components

 The only props passed to layouting components are `children`.
 It is the children components to be rendered inside the layouting components.